GoateePFE/PowerShellSummit2019/Lab_01_PowerShell_Policies.md

 This can be a forensic artifact for any commands physically typed at the console.
 It is easily bypassed.

-1. Open a PowerShell prompt and run the following commands:
+1. Open a PowerShell console (not ISE) and run the following commands:

+    `Get-Module`

-    `Get-Module` - notice PSReadline is pre-loaded on Windows 10
+    Notice PSReadline is pre-loaded on Windows 10

     `Get-Command -Module PSReadline`

-    `Get-PSReadlineOption` - notice the properties `MaximumHistoryCount` and `HistorySavePath`

-    `Get-Content (Get-PSReadlineOption).HistorySavePath`

-1. Open the PowerShell ISE, run the command below in the blue window pane, then close the ISE.
+    `Get-PSReadlineOption`

-    `Get-PSReadlineOption` - notice the properties `MaximumHistoryCount` and `HistorySavePath`
+    Notice the properties `MaximumHistoryCount` and `HistorySavePath`.

-    Notice there can be a separate history file for the console and the ISE.

-1. Find all PSReadline history files across all user profiles:

-    `Get-Item C:\Users\*\AppData\Roaming\Microsoft\Windows\PowerShell\PSReadline\*.txt`

 1. Open up a fresh PowerShell console.
 Now find commands you have typed in the history file:

+    `Get-Content (Get-PSReadlineOption).HistorySavePath`

     `Select-String -Path (Get-PSReadlineOption).HistorySavePath -Pattern 'module'`

     Replace the search term `module` with any other keyword you want to find in command history.

+    *This is great forensic information, but the downside is the lack of date/time stamps to know when the commands were executed.*

+1. Open an elevated PowerShell console and find all PSReadline history files across all user profiles:

+    `Get-Item C:\Users\*\AppData\Roaming\Microsoft\Windows\PowerShell\PSReadline\*.txt`

 1. Now search across all history files of all users on the system:

     `Select-String -Path C:\Users\*\AppData\Roaming\Microsoft\Windows\PowerShell\PSReadline\*.txt -Pattern 'module'`

-    This command is very powerful to find interactive command history across the enterprise.
+    **This command is very powerful to find interactive command history across the enterprise.
+Make note of it for future use.**

 1. Bypassing PSReadline is very easy.
 Type this command in your session: